Bulls vs. Heat Player Props Betting Odds

 |3PM

-- He has grabbed 3.6 rebounds per game, 0.1 higher than his prop bet on Thursday.
+- He averages 0.8 fewer rebounds than his prop bet Saturday of 4.5.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.